 - is meeting developmental milestones, and

-When the IEP Team meets for its manifestation determination, it should do a "functional behavioral assessment."
-The purpose of a FBA is to figure out why a student is behaving inappropriately.
-The IEP Team should discuss triggers that usually bring about the problem behaviors and what the student gets out of the behaviors (such as, more attention).
+A functional behavior assessment (FBA) is an assessment to figure out why a student is behaving inappropriately.
+The student's individualized education team (IEP Team) should discuss triggers that usually bring about the problem behaviors and what the student gets out of the behaviors (for example, more attention).
 Then the IEP Team can develop effective plans - such as positive behavioral strategies - to help the student avoid the problem behaviors.
 A parent’s input should be considered in the FBA.

-An "interim alternative educational setting," or IAES, is a temporary placement that the school can set up for a maximum of 45 school days.
+An "interim alternative educational setting" (IAES) is a temporary placement that the school can set up for a maximum of 45 school days.
 Schools may use this to discipline a student with disabilities who brings a weapon or illegal drugs to school or causes substantial bodily injury to someone.
-The school can also place a student in an IAES if it proves at a due process hearing that she poses a danger to herself or others.
+The school can also place a student in an IAES if it proves at a due process hearing that they pose a danger to themself or others.

 IDEA: Individual with Disabilities Education Act